 Most people name their spouses to inherit the funds in their retirement plan accounts after they die.
-But even if the spouse wasn't named as the beneficiary, he or she may still have the right to claim some of the funds.
+But even if the spouse wasn't named as the beneficiary, that spouse may still have the right to claim some of the funds.

 The surviving spouse (or registered domestic partner) is not automatically entitled to inherit the money in the deceased spouse's traditional IRA or Roth IRA.
 If the account owner designated someone else as the beneficiary, then that person will be able to claim the money.
 There are certain limitations on this right, however.